 Nothing says fall quite like the combination of apples and spices.
 These rustic spiced apple cupcakes are a blend of sweet apples and warm spices, and the maple and apple cider buttercream frosting is the perfect complement for them.

 Are these cupcakes healthy ones?
 The answer to that is yes and no. It really depends on how you define healthy.
-These are homemade cupcakes made with all-natural real food ingredients like butter and eggs and fresh apples, so in that sense they are definitely a much healthier option than a store bought cupcake or something made from a packaged cake mix.
+These are homemade cupcakes made with all-natural real food ingredients like butter and eggs and fresh apples, so in that sense they are definitely a much healthier option than a store bought cupcake with artificial ingredients or preservatives or something made from a packaged cake mix.

 But these cupcakes aren’t even trying to be healthy ones.
 They’re a sweet dessert meant to be an occasional indulgence.
 And occasional indulgences should be thoroughly savored and enjoyed in all their less-than-healthy glory, at least in my opinion. 🙂